OWASP/www-chapter-aligarh/index.md

 {% include chapter_events.html group=page.meetup-group %}

 <br/>
-Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Hyderabad Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail: `anwarjamal.faiz@owasp.org`
+Call For Speakers is open - if you would like to present a talk on Application Security, please review the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail: `anwarjamal.faiz@owasp.org`
 <br/><br/>
 Current and Past events can also be seen on MeetUp Group Page Events: [OWASP Aligarh MeetUp Page](https://www.meetup.com/OWASP-Aligarh-Meetup-Group)